briangmilnes/APAS-AI/apas-ai/rules/ExecutionStyle1.md

 - No‑pause Autopilot (hard rule): do not ask for confirmation or pause for review.
 Continue automatically unless and until one of the two hard stops occurs:
   1) After 3 failed attempts, or
   2) A fix would be destructive/ambiguous.
+  - Drive mode: shorthand for the relentless execution posture—stay in motion without pausing for confirmation until you hit one of the two hard stops above.
   - Violation during sweeps is SEV2: Treat any stop/question/confirmation prompt during a sweep as a SEV2 bug.
 Immediately resume, log the violation in the status, and proceed relentlessly.
   In either stop, mark the TODO failed, print exact diagnostics, create a “Resume …” TODO, and immediately continue to the next independent TODO.
 - Completion guard: after a successful step, immediately complete the active TODO; if another exists, set it `in_progress` and print its Start; otherwise print “All TODOs completed”.
 No dangling TODOs (except explicit “[long‑run]”).